-Second to the original Tesco post this is the most read post.
+Second to posts about my History with Tesco this is the most read post.
 So we glean from that, that many people receive items that they did not request!
-However, most of the time these are not unsolicited goods.
+However, typically these are not unsolicited goods.
 NONE of the comments from people believing/hoping that they have received unsolicited goods so far, relate to true unsolicited goods other than one regarding items from Estonia!

-I have stopped all comments to this post because well over a hundred comments and only one was truly about unsolicited goods and they were goods from abroad.
-The answers to your queries are in this post and the links.
-Please read them!
-This includes the comments, your story will be there.
-Stopping comments hasn’t worked, people are still emailing me simply in the hope that their case is different.
-It isn’t.
+So I stopped all comments to this post because well over a hundred comments and only one was truly about unsolicited goods and they were goods from abroad!
+The answers to your queries are in this post, the links and comments, your story will be there.
 If you know the sender or can easily find out then it is up to you to take the risk of keeping the goods or notifying them.
-Simple.
-I will not respond to ANY email about unsolicited goods.
-Sorry, but I have had so many and every single one is answered in this post and I’m quite sick of it now to be perfectly honest!
-Don’t believe me that your query isn’t here?
-Try reading the comments too.

 Most people are familiar with the Unsolicited Goods and Services Act 1971.
 Unsolicited goods are also covered in the newer regulations The Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 which say you have a right to keep goods delivered to you that you didn’t request.
 Specifically, from the legislation: